tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

 </div>

 * **Non-Supported scenario**: Multiple PluggableDevices registered as the same device type.
   In the case of installing multiple plugins that registers PluggableDevice as the same device type, e.g., more than one plugin registers its PluggableDevice as "GPU" device type, these plugins's initialization will fail due to registration conflict.
-User needs to select which platform they want to use(either unloads the conflicting plugin or reconfigures the plugin with python API).
+User needs to manually select which platform they want to use(either unloads the conflicting plugin or reconfigures the plugin with python API).
 <div align="center">
 <img src=20200624-pluggable-device-for-tensorflow/scenario4.png>
 </div>